TritonDataCenter/rfd/rfd/0050/README.md

 the owners should have the ability to narrow down the inquiries by subuser, projects or tags.

-Audit trail may also serve as the input into monitoring applications for historical analysis of instance events.
+Audit trail may also serve as the input for monitoring applications for historical analysis of instance events.
 A common way to consume the data in this case is through regular polling for events that happened within a certain time window.